NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Pre-releases/Index.page.md

 ## Versioning Matrix

-Table detailing active versions of the latest Applications in Production (or currently being built to) and their supporting Implementation Guide, Core and API versions.
+Table detailing active versions of the latest Applications in Production (or currently being built to) and their supporting Implementation Guide, Core and API versions

 <table>
 <thead>